-You might have come across the term “polydactyl cat”.
+You might have come across the term “polydactyl cat.”
 And chances are, you want to know what it means.
-We actually reference to it a few times in our ultimate guide to cat breeds.
+We actually refer to it a few times in our ultimate guide to cat breeds.

-Unlike us, human beings, cats don’t have a total of 10 toes – they actually have only 18 toes in total.
-The paws on their front legs have 5 toes each, whereas each of their hind legs has 4 toes.
+Unlike human beings, cats don’t have a total of ten toes – they actually have only 18 toes in total.
+The paws on their front legs have five toes each, whereas each of their hind legs has four toes.

-Polydactyl cats are felines, which are born with one or more additional toes or one or more paws.
+Polydactyl cats are felines born with one or more extra toes on one or more paws.

-It’s quite rare for a cat to have additional toes only on its hind legs.
-However, it’s even rarer for a polydactyl cat to have additional toes on all four legs.
+It’s quite rare for a cat to have extra toes only on its hind legs.
+However, it’s even more unusual for a polydactyl cat to have extra toes on all four legs.

-Nobody really knows how this genetic mutation occurred in felines.
-Today some breeders focus particularly on the polydactyl genes, especially when it comes to the so-called American Polydactyl Cat (not an actual breed) and the Polydactyl Maine Coon (a pedigreed variation of the standard Coons).
-The polydactyl genes can also be observed in several designer and exotic feline breeds.
+Nobody really knows how this genetic mutation occurs in felines.
+Today, some breeders focus on the polydactyl genes, especially when it comes to the so-called American Polydactyl Cat (not an actual breed) and the Polydactyl Maine Coon (a pedigreed variation of the standard Coons).
+The polydactyl trait can also be observed in several designer and exotic feline breeds.

-Nowadays polydactyl cats are most common in the eastern part of Canada and the US, as well as in Wales, South West England, and Hull.
+Polydactyl cats are most common in the eastern part of Canada and the US and in Wales, South West England, and Hull.
 Despite this, polydactyl furballs are residing all over the globe.
-In fact, you own fluffy pet might have an extra toe, which you might not have seen just yet.
+In fact, your own fluffy pet might have an extra toe, which you might not have seen just yet.

-Once upon a time polydactyl cats were quite popular on ships and were also known as working cats.
-Sailors thought that their extra toes would actually make them better at hunting mice and other rodents.
+Once upon a time, polydactyl cats were quite popular on ships.
+Sailors thought their extra toes would make them better at hunting mice and other rodents.

 Not only were polydactyl furballs respected and well-cared for by sailors, but they were also perceived as gems at sea.
-In fact, they were so praised by seamen that they were given as gifts and were thought to bring good luck to the ships’ crew members.
+They were so praised by seamen that they were given as gifts and were thought to bring good luck to the ships’ crew members.

 Some of the most common nicknames for polydactyl kitties include Mitten Cats, Snowshoe Cats (Snowshoe is actually a breed), Thumb Cats, and of course – Hemingway Cats.

-The author’s strong fascination with kitties like his own Snow White is the reason for the nickname Hemingway Cats.
+The author’s intense fascination with kitties like his own Snow White is the reason for the nickname Hemingway Cats.

 The people caring for the museum show great love and devotion to all cats residing in the area.
 It’s normal for a domestic cat to have annual vet check-ups.
 However, these cats also have expensive health care and treatments against diseases and parasites all year round.

-No kitty out there is disease-proof and polydactyl cats aren’t an exception.
-In fact, they not only have extra toes, but they also come with some extra physical health risks.
+No kitty out there is disease-proof, and polydactyl cats are no exception.
+In fact, they come with their own set of physical health risks.

-Sometimes the extra toes don’t grow as big as the regular ones.
-They can be tiny, deformed or even appear as if they’re hanging off the paw.
+Sometimes, extra toes don’t grow as big as the regular ones with polydactyly.
+They can be tiny, deformed, or even appear as if they’re hanging off the paw.

-In some cases it’s possible for the cat to accidentally catch the extra toe with an object and to rip it.
-This may occur while performing average everyday activities and it will eventually lead to the need of surgical removal of the extra part.
+In some cases, it’s possible for the cat to accidentally rip the toe if it catches on an object.
+This may occur while performing average everyday activities, and it may eventually lead to the need for surgical extraction.

-Ripped, ingrown and embedded claws and toes can lead to a number of infections, including abscess and other severe problems.
-Removing the dew-claws doesn’t automatically guarantee that the polydactyl toes won’t cause any issues in the future.
+Ripped, ingrown, and embedded claws and toes can lead to different infections, including abscesses.
+Removing the dew claws doesn’t automatically guarantee that the polydactyl toes won’t cause any issues in the future.

-Polydactyl cats require explicit attention and pet parents must handle them with great care.
-If you own a cat, you should carefully examine its four paws to make sure if it’s polydactyl or not.
-Sometimes the polydactyl genes occur visibly only as a tiny sprout-like particle instead of an actual toe.
+If you own a cat, you should carefully examine its four paws to see if it is polydactyl or not.
+Sometimes the polydactyl genes are visible as a tiny sprout-like particle instead of an actual digit.
 And as such, you can easily miss it if you’re not paying attention.